 evaluate the risks involved.

 Interpretation: This standard does not require organizations to involve perpetrators in services.
-If perpetrators are involved in services the organization should have procedures to protect the safety and well-being of survivors and their children, and the survivor’s safety plan should address issues specific to perpetrator involvement.
-COA cautions against engaging survivors and perpetrators in services requiring cooperative participation (e.g., couples counseling) due to the potential for danger, as well as the power disparities between perpetrators and survivors.
+If an organization does involve perpetrators in services it must: (1) have procedures to protect the safety and well-being of survivors and their children; and (2) ensure survivors’ safety plans address issues specific to perpetrator involvement.
+COA Accreditation cautions against engaging survivors and perpetrators in services requiring cooperative participation (e.g., couples counseling) due to the potential for danger, as well as the power disparities between perpetrators and survivors.

+DV 4: Safety Planning

+Safety planning helps survivors identify strategies they can use to address immediate risks and safety concerns and protect themselves from harm.

+Interpretation: As noted in PRG 1, documentation in DV case records will typically be limited to essential information.
+Peer reviewers should take this into account when reviewing DV records, and may rely more heavily on other evidence (e.g., policies, procedures, and/or interviews) when assigning standards ratings.